 - The Simpsons:

 - "The Cartridge Family" is a Take That! to soccer in general.
 The crowd at an international match breaks into a riot because the game is too boring (one team idly passes the ball around the center circle as the opposition just watch) and turns the city into a war zone.

 Willie: Ye call this a riot?
 C'mon boys, let's take 'em to school!

 - In "Marge Gamer," Lisa joins a soccer team (with Homer as a ref) and "flops" her way to victory.
-When called out on it, she watches a documentary about flopping in a game in Brazil that caused a riot that lasted for 23 years and was so severe, it was enough to make a statue of the Virgin Mary come to life and "beat the living snot out of everyone."
+When called out on it, she watches a documentary about flopping.
+The documentary detailed one game which caused a riot that lasted for 23 years.
+Another game, in Brazil, and was so severe, it was enough to make a statue of the Virgin Mary come to life and "beat the living snot out of everyone."

 - Same trope, different sport in "Lisa on Ice": when Bart refuses to take a penalty shot against Lisa, allowing their hockey game to end in a tie, it turns the crowd into a riot.

 Hans Moleman: We came for blooooood!

 - "The Cartridge Family" is a Take That! to soccer in general.
 The crowd at an international match breaks into a riot because the game is too boring (one team idly passes the ball around the center circle as the opposition just watch) and turns the city into a war zone.

 - Football hooliganism is largely associated with England, and for good reason: